GAMR: A Guided Attention Model for (visual) Reasoning: Benchmarking the system

-\paragraph{SVRT} All twenty-three tasks in this dataset can be broadly divided into two categories, same-different (SD) and spatial relations (SR), based on the identification of relations.
-Same-different ($SD$) tasks (\textit{7, 21, 5, 19, 6, 17, 20, 1, 13, 22, 16}) have been found to be harder for neural networks \citep{Ellis2015UnsupervisedLB,kim2018not,stabinger201625,stabinger2021evaluating,Puebla2021.04.06.438551,messina2021recurrent,vaishnav2021understanding} compared to spatial relations ($SR$) tasks (\textit{12, 15, 14, 9, 23, 8, 10, 18, 4, 3, 11, 2}).
+All twenty-three tasks in the SVRT dataset can be broadly divided into two categories: same-different (SD) and spatial relations (SR), based on the relations involved in the tasks.
+Same-different tasks (\textit{1, 5, 6, 7, 13, 16, 17, 19, 20, 21, 22}) have been found to be harder for neural networks \citep{Ellis2015UnsupervisedLB,kim2018not,stabinger201625,stabinger2021evaluating,Puebla2021.04.06.438551,messina2021recurrent,vaishnav2021understanding} compared to spatial relations tasks (\textit{2, 3, 4, 8, 9, 10, 11, 12, 14, 15, 18, 23}).

-We analyzed an array of architectures and found that, on average, \textit{MAREO} achieves at least 15\% better test accuracy score on $SD$ tasks for 500 samples, while for $SR$ tasks, average accuracy has already reached perfection.
+We analyzed an array of architectures and found that, on average, \textit{GAMR} achieves at least 15\% better test accuracy score on $SD$ tasks for 500 samples.
+In contrast, for $SR$ tasks, the average accuracy has already reached perfection.
 We find a similar trend for other architectures when trained with different dataset sizes.
-Overall, RN (MAREO minus attention) and ESBN struggled to solve SVRT tasks even with 10k training samples, pointing towards the lack of an essential component, such as attention.
-On the other hand, Attn-R50 architecture demonstrated the second-best performance, which shows its importance in visual reasoning.
+Overall, RN (GAMR minus attention) and ESBN struggled to solve SVRT tasks even with 10k training samples, pointing towards the lack of an essential component, such as attention.
+On the other hand, Attn-ResNet architecture demonstrated the second-best performance, which shows its importance in visual reasoning.
+Results are summarized in Figure~\ref{fig:box}.